techn0mancr/snaccs-in-a-van/README.md

         - Output: 200 OK.
     - Fault conditions:
         - Send `{"customerId": "<some valid but nonexisting Customer ObjectId>", "quantity": 1}` as the request body, then a 404 Not Found will be returned.
-        - Send `{"customerId": "<some random, invalid string>", "quantity": 1}` as the request body, then a 500 Internal Server Error will be returned.
+        - Send `{"customerId": "<some invalid ObjectId>", "quantity": 1}` as the request body, then a 500 Internal Server Error will be returned.
 2. Mark an order as \"fulfilled\" i.e. the order is ready to be picked up by customer
     - URL: https://snaccs-in-a-van.herokuapp.com/api/order/60780115c5c0362b60d60376/fulfill
     - Implementation details: